vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 Installation with ROCm
 ======================

-vLLM 0.2.4 onwards supports model inferencing and serving on AMD GPUs with ROCm.
+vLLM supports AMD GPUs with ROCm 5.7 and 6.0.
-At the moment AWQ quantization is not supported in ROCm, but SqueezeLLM quantization has been ported.
-Data types currently supported in ROCm are FP16 and BF16.

 Requirements
 ------------